billsix/cprogrammingbook/doc/02-Variables.rst

 C allows types to be mixed in expressions, and permits operations that result in type conversions happening implicitly.
-This section describes the way that the conversions must occur.
-Old C programmers should read this carefully, because the rules have changed — in particular, the promotion of float to double, the promotions of short integral types and the introduction of value preserving rules are genuinely different in Standard C.
+This section describes the way that the conversions must occur. pre-C89 programmers should read this carefully, because the rules have changed — in particular, the promotion of float to double, the promotions of short integral types and the introduction of value preserving rules are genuinely different in C89 Standard C.

 Although it isn't directly relevant at the moment, we